ryanmcgrath/twython/README.markdown

 Requirements
 -----------------------------------------------------------------------------------------------------
-Twython requires (much like Python-Twitter, because they had the right idea :D) a library called "simplejson".
+Twython (for versions of Python before 2.6) requires a library called "simplejson".
 You can grab it at the following link:

 > http://pypi.python.org/pypi/simplejson